The Chelladurai Award is a prestigious EASM award and recognises lifetime achievement in the field of sport management.

 - We encourage up to three[no more than three] letters of support for inclusion in the nomination package.

 - A resume, CV or brief biography for the nominee (can be pulled from faculty webpage or other online source).

 Nominators must be EASM members in good standing and should email the nomination to the Chair of the Award Committee.
 The Award Committee may subsequently request additional information from the nominator.
 All nominations will be assessed in confidence.

 Individuals who accept their nomination will be asked to submit a CV and a two-page statement describing their qualifications for the award.
-These items must be submitted no later than 1stJuly.
+The items must be submitted to Annick Willem no later than 9th of August.